MoissanClub/demos/SESSION_HANDOFF.md

 ### Tomorrow's resume sequence

+1. Improve the harness: the Visual review section of verification.md should explain the specific frame(s) that the mentioned observation were made.
-1. Run only the normal read-only preflight and require `(501, 0)`.
+2. Run only the normal read-only preflight and require `(501, 0)`.
-2. Run the full offline suite and `git diff --check`.
+3. Run the full offline suite and `git diff --check`.
-3. Verify the retry-B artifact checksums and review its `verification.md`.
+4. Verify the retry-B artifact checksums and review its `verification.md`.
-4. Improve command-loop evidence performance before another physical attempt: retry B averaged `238.76 Hz` rather than the configured `250 Hz`, with a `14.95 ms` maximum interval.
+5. Improve command-loop evidence performance before another physical attempt: retry B averaged `238.76 Hz` rather than the configured `250 Hz`, with a `14.95 ms` maximum interval.
 Preserve evidence-first ordering while reducing synchronous command serialization or payload size; validate timing offline.
-5. Add or explicitly route BrainCo touch telemetry before any human-contact or handshake test.
+6. Add or explicitly route BrainCo touch telemetry before any human-contact or handshake test.
 Do not infer touch from arm or IMU data.
-6. Keep physical execution disabled until a new exact target, runtime plan, safety confirmation, camera view, and single-attempt authorization are reviewed.
+7. Keep physical execution disabled until a new exact target, runtime plan, safety confirmation, camera view, and single-attempt authorization are reviewed.
 Do not progress directly to human contact or repeated shaking.
-7. Implement the project-neutral recording-announcement feature request in `ROBOT_DEV_HARNESS.md`: say `机器人开始移动` after the first video frame and `机器人停止移动` whenever an active recording stops.
+8. Implement the project-neutral recording-announcement feature request in `ROBOT_DEV_HARNESS.md`: say `机器人开始移动` after the first video frame and `机器人停止移动` whenever an active recording stops.
 The audio lifecycle must be evidence-recorded, nonblocking for control, failure-aware, and tested